aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 You can use update scripts (`update-dcv`, `update-awscli`) in */home/{user name}* folder via SSM Session Manager session to update NICE DCV and AWS CLI.

-If you provision a supported [GPU graphics instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/accelerated-computing-instances.html#gpu-instances), you may use helper scripts */home/{user name}/download-<DRIVER_TYPE>-driver* to download NVIDIA GRID, NVIDIA gaming or AMD GPU drivers.
+If you provision a supported [GPU graphics instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/accelerated-computing-instances.html#gpu-instances), you may use helper scripts */home/{user name}/install-<DRIVER_TYPE>-driver* to install or update NVIDIA GRID, NVIDIA gaming or AMD GPU drivers.

 Note that the drivers are for AWS customers only and you are bound by conditions and terms as per [Install NVIDIA drivers on Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html) and [Install AMD drivers on Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-amd-driver.html).
 Refer to [Prerequisites for Linux NICE DCV servers](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-linux-prereq.html) for driver installation and configuration instructions.

 ## EC2 in private subnet